bishoppebbles/Get-M365MailboxPermissions/README.md

 # Get-O365MailboxPermissions

 The script queries your O365 environment for a given set of cloud mailboxes and attempts to pull their `SendOnBehalf`, `FullAccess`, and `SendAs` permissions.
-Your organization must assign your account the appropriate permissions to run the following Exchange Online PowerShell and Active Directory cmdlets:
+Your organization must assign your account the appropriate roles/permissions to run the following Exchange Online PowerShell and Active Directory cmdlets:

 * `Get-Mailbox`
 * `Get-MailboxPermissions`